 Replenish your good bacteria

 Antibiotics attack good bacteria all over your body.
-You may be able to undo some of this damage by increasing the numbers of good bacteria in your body.
+You may be able to undo some of this damage by increasing the number of good bacteria in your body.

-Consider taking a probiotic supplement containing Lactobacillus, like this one, available on Amazon.
+Consider taking a probiotic supplement containing Lactobacillus, like this one.
 You can also try adding some yogurt containing live active cultures to your diet.
 Here’s a guide to brands containing Lactobacillus acidophilus.